Drug information provided by: IBM Micromedex

 Your doctor may request that you have a test to determine if your blood is clotting properly, and may preform this test frequently if you are also taking a blood thinner.

 Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
+Female patients must use effective birth control during treatment and for 6 months after your treatment ends.
+Male patients with partners of childbearing potential should also use effective contraception during treatment and for 3 months after the last dose.
 Tell your doctor right away if you think you have become pregnant.

 This medicine may cause heart problems.
 Check with your doctor right away if you have chest pain that may spread to your arms, jaw, back, or neck, faintness, nausea, swelling in your hands, ankles, or feet, trouble breathing, or unusual sweating.